Understanding the UK Grading System

 UK Grading System: UG Degree

 The UK Education System follows a unique grading pattern that varies for the constituent countries.
-The grading system for England, Wales and Northern Ireland are similar, while the Scottish grading system is different.
+The grading systems for England, Wales and Northern Ireland are similar, while the Scottish grading system is different.
 The grading scheme has various elements which include highlights of your academic strengths and specific skills which prove to be beneficial while looking for a job as employers get a clear idea of your overall performance.

 Let us understand the UK grading system in detail with the help of the table given below: